mahoney1/docs/commercialpaper-query-tutorial.md

 ### Transaction #3: Execute another `buy` transaction as Bart@Hedgematic

 1. copy the  `buy2.js` client application script from the `commpaper` repo directory to the current `commercial-paper/organization/digibank/application` ` directory for now (make sure to insert the dot '.' in the command below):

 `cp $HOME/commpaper/buy2.js . `

-2. Copy the 'bart@hedgematic' wallet zip file from the `commpaper` previously cloned Github repo,  to the `/tmp` directory and extract it - you will have a directory `/tmp/wallet/bart@hedgematic` containing `Bart@Hedgematic's` identity wallet.
+2. Copy the 'bart@hedgematic' wallet zip file from the `commpaper` previously cloned Github repo,  to the `/tmp` directory and extract it - after extraction, you will have a directory `/tmp/wallet/bart@hedgematic` containing `Bart@Hedgematic's` identity wallet.
+`cp $HOME/commpaper/wallet.zip /tmp`
+`unzip wallet.zip`

 3. Run the 2nd buy transaction (its using Bart's identity) as follows: